Zarathustra (album)

 Zarathustra is the debut studio album by Italian band Museo Rosenbach released in 1973.
 It is generally regarded as one of the best Italian progressive rock works of all time.

 Controversially, the lyrics compose a concept album of Friedrich Nietzsche's philosophy, particularly his 1883–1885 novel Thus Spoke Zarathustra.
 The song titles translate into "The Last Man", "The King of Yesterday", "Beyond Good and Evil", "Übermensch", "The Temple of Hourglasses", "Of Man", "Of Nature", and "Of the Eternal Return".

 The music has been edited by bassist Alberto Moreno, texts from external collaborator Mauro La Luce.
 Side A is completely occupied by the long suite Zarathustra, side B includes the remaining three songs, which relate thematically to the first part by the expression of the concept album, so dear to progressive rock groups.

-The album was a commercial failure mainly because of the boycott of RAI, which was suspicious of the group because of the themes (the quote from Nietzsche could supposedly refer to ideologies of the far-right) and the bust of Mussolini pictured in the collage on the cover, work of the illustrator Caesar Monti.
+The cover, a human face assembled from a photographic collage, was reworked by the label from an idea of the band's and included images of a prison, of poor children and of a bust of Mussolini; the back cover showed two crossed arms, one of them with a syringe in a vein.
+Together with the Nietzschean title and the word superuomo, this led much of the public to label the group as pro-fascist, and RAI gave the record almost no airplay.
+Reviews were favourable but sales were poor, and Ricordi, which had signed the band for three albums, dropped it.

 The singer, Stefano Galifi, later joined an art rock band named Il Tempio delle Clessidre ("The Temple of Hourglasses"), quoting the title of the track.